Dr Suhana BegumAssistant Publication Editor

 Dr Angel Chater is a Chartered Psychologist, an Associate Fellow of the British Psychological Society (BPS) and a Registered Health Psychologist and Sport and Exercise Psychologist with the Health and Care Professions Council (HCPC).
 She is a Reader in Health Psychology and Behaviour Change at the University of Bedfordshire, situated within the Institute for Sport and Physical Activity Research (ISPAR) where she leads the Centre in Health, Wellbeing and Behaviour Change.
 She is also an Honorary Senior Lecturer in Health Psychology and Behavioural Medicine at UCL School of Pharmacy and a Course tutor to UCL Centre for Behaviour Change’s Summer School.
 In her roles, she integrates health psychology into non-psychology curriculum, CPD training and applied health research, with a focus on communication skills, behaviour change interventions and adolescent health.
 She is the UK National Delegate for the European Health Psychology Society (EHPS).
 She is passionate about the scientific application of health psychology to public health and its role in intervention design.
 She is working closely with Local and National Government and County Sport Partnerships on the Behaviour Change Agenda.

-Neil Howlett is a Research Fellow in the Department of Psychology and Sport Sciences at the University of Hertfordshire.
-His research focus is behaviour change, with a particular expertise in physical activity.
-Neil is currently finishing a PhD which has involved designing, implementing, and evaluating the Active Herts programme using evidence-based behaviour change techniques and the COM-B model to help improve physical activity and wellbeing levels for inactive adults.
+Neil Howlett is a Senior Research Fellow in the Department of Psychology and Sport Sciences at the University of Hertfordshire.
+His research focus is behavioural science, with particular expertise in predicting and changing physical activity.
+Neil’s PhD involved designing, implementing, and evaluating the community-based Active Herts programme using evidence-based behaviour change techniques and the COM-B model to help improve physical activity and wellbeing levels for inactive adults.
 He publishes in, and reviews for, journals across the spectrum of behavioural science.
-He is also principal investigator on both Department of Health and Lottery-funded evaluations of a programme aimed at parents of children who are at risk of obesity for the charity HENRY.
+He is also leading both Department of Health and Lottery-funded evaluations of a programme aimed at parents of children who are at risk of obesity for the charity HENRY.
 Additionally, Neil is part of a research team running a large NIHR grant testing the feasibility of exercise as a treatment for young people living with depression.
-Neil’s role as treasurer (previously Conference Organiser) involves processing payments and sitting on the executive committee and playing a key role in launching the behavioural and social science strategy and regional behavioural science hubs.
+Neil’s role as treasurer (previously Conference Organiser) has involved sitting on the executive committee and playing a key role in launching the behavioural and social science strategy and regional behavioural science hubs.